C-Accel2019/Glossary/glossary.md

 ## Semantic Web

 A field of research concerned with developing methods and tools for efficient data sharing, discovery, integration, and reuse.
-The community is strongly aligned with W3C standards such as RDF, OWL and SPARQL for expressing and manipulating knowledge graphs.
-The Semantic Web field also gave rise to Linked Data which constitutes the currently largest publicly available knowledge graph.
+The community is strongly aligned with W3C standards such as [RDF](#RDF-Resource-Description-Framework), [OWL](#OWL-Web-Ontology-Language) and SPARQL for expressing and manipulating [knowledge graphs](#Knowledge-Graph-KG).
+[Linked Data](#Linked-Data) emerged from the Semantic Web, which constitutes the largest public [knowledge graph](#Knowledge-Graph-KG) that is currently available.

 \[**Used by:** A-6677\]